 The best place to take an out of town guest in Hall County is Jaemor Farms, according to The Times’ annual Best of Hall contest.
 Places were nominated by readers, and thousands voted in the contest, naming Jaemor the Best of Hall County 2022 in February.
 Others nominated in the category are listed below in no particular order.
-Nominations for Best of Hall 2023 begin Oct.
-1, 2022.
+Nominations for Best of Hall 2023 end Oct.
+31, 2022.
+Nominate now.

 Offering family fun, fresh produce and delicious desserts, Jaemor Farms is a must-see for anyone visiting Hall County.
 Farming began at the family-owned property in 1912, and the first market opened in 1981.
 Jaemor now hosts field trips, farm tours and several “U-Pick” days for peaches, strawberries and flowers.
 In the fall, there is a 6-acre corn maze and a pumpkin patch.
 The market offers fresh produce and other farm souvenirs to take back home, along with fried pies, soft-serve ice cream and other treats.